redhat-ai-dev/ai-lab-app/README.md

 ## Contributing

-When making a change to [./templates/app-of-apps](./templates/app-of-apps/) or [./templates/http](./templates/http/), please ensure that any changes affecting how these definitions work are accompanied by updates to the dcoumentation in the repositories listed under [Dependent Repositories](#dependent-repositories).
+When making a change to [./templates/app-of-apps](./templates/app-of-apps/) or [./templates/http](./templates/http/), please ensure that any changes affecting how these definitions work are accompanied by updates to the documentation in the repositories listed under [Dependent Repositories](#dependent-repositories).